Electron Model on Truchet Tiling: Extended-to-Localized Transitions, Mobility Edge, and Asymmetric Spectrum

 When the states around energy $E$ are ideally localized (extended), $D_f(E)=0$ (2), respectively.
 While, $0<D_f(E)<2$ implies either the coexistence of extended and localized states near $E$, or the presence of sufficiently many critical states.
 We emphasize that the generalized fractal dimension can be used to capture the presence of mobility edge, since it generally depends on the energy $E$ as we will show.

-Figure \ref{fig: fractalD} (c) exhibits generalized fractal dimensions as the function of energy and disorder parameter, $\alpha$.
+Figure \ref{fig: fractalD}(c) exhibits generalized fractal dimensions as a function of energy and disorder parameter, $\alpha$.
 Note that until the disorder parameter exceeds the first critical value, $\alpha_{c1}\approx0.4$, $D_f$ remains close to 2 for general energies.
 As $\alpha>\alpha_{c1}$, the localized states appear in the spectrum, and hence $D_\mathrm{M}$ significantly decreases at $\alpha\gtrsim \alpha_{c1}$.
 Nevertheless, we emphasize that even for $\alpha>\alpha_{c1}$, there are extended states and critical states that mitigate the sharp decline of $D_\mathrm{M}$ toward zero.
-Specifically, Fig.~\ref{fig: fractalD} (d) shows the generalized fractal dimension at the given filling fraction, $\nu$ as the function of disorder parameter $\alpha$.
+Specifically, Fig.~\ref{fig: fractalD}(d) plots $D_f$ at the given filling fraction, $\nu$, as a function of disorder parameter $\alpha$.
 Notably, the high-energy states become localized even for smaller $\alpha$ values, while the low-energy states require larger values of $\alpha$ to be localized.
 Thus, the system possesses a nontrivial mobility edge drawn as the white dashed curve in Fig.~\ref{fig: fractalD} (c).
 We note that this mobility edge suddenly disappears at $\alpha\gtrsim\alpha_{c2}\approx0.8$.
-This implies that the absence of nearly extended states—previously acting as a buffer—lead to a more rapid decline in $D_\mathrm{M}$ for $\alpha>\alpha_{c2}$.
+This implies that the absence of nearly extended states—previously acting as a buffer—leads to a more rapid decline in $D_\mathrm{M}$ for $\alpha>\alpha_{c2}$.

-Lastly, we point out a notable relationship between the mobility edge and the van Hove singularity.
-The green solid curve in Fig.~\ref{fig: fractalD} (c) represents the energy, $E_{\mathrm{vHs}}$, at which the most prominent van Hove singularity appears. $E_\mathrm{vHs}$ in random Truchet tiling increases with $\alpha$ until $\alpha_{c1}$, then decreases, with a divergent slope at $\alpha_{ c1}$.
-Importantly, the van Hove singularity exhibits a pronounced asymmetry in the density of states (DoS) for $\alpha_{c1}\le\alpha<0.7$ (see Fig.~\ref{fig: dos}).
-This asymmetry in the DoS vicinity of the van Hove singularity originates from the reorganization of extended and critical states that admit different level spacing statistics and the shape of DoS\cite{argyrakis1992density,mondal2019optical,devakul2017anderson}.
-Hence, the mobility edge, separating the nearly extended and localized states, is found to coincide with the energy of the asymmetric van Hove singularity that emerges for $\alpha_{c1}\le\alpha<0.7$.
+Let us point out a notable relationship between the mobility edge and the vHs.
+The green solid curve in Fig.~\ref{fig: fractalD}(c) represents the energy, $E_{\mathrm{vHs}}$, at which the most prominent vHs appears. $E_\mathrm{vHs}$ in random Truchet tiling increases with $\alpha$ until $\alpha_{c1}$, then decreases, with a divergent slope at $\alpha_{ c1}$.
+Importantly, the vHs exhibits a pronounced asymmetry in the DoS for $\alpha_{c1}\le\alpha<0.7$ (see Fig.~\ref{fig: dos}).
+This asymmetry in the DoS vicinity of the vHs originates from the reorganization of localized and delocalized states that admit different level spacing statistics and the shape of DoS\cite{argyrakis1992density,mondal2019optical,devakul2017anderson}.
+Hence, the mobility edge, separating the nearly extended and localized states, is found to coincide with the energy of the asymmetric vHs that emerges for $\alpha_{c1}\le\alpha<0.7$.